stanleytobias/PracticalAttackSim-Runner/README.md

 ## Sigma Rule Scaffold (manual, after testing)

-After running a scenario and finding the relevant events, use this template:
+(For detection engineering) After running a scenario and finding the relevant events, use this template:

+If you use Sigma, you can use pySigma to convert it to your SIEM rule of choice or not

 ```yaml
 title: <Behavior Name>